The B2 Visa- The Pleasure Visitor’s Gateway to America!

 Dev B. Viswanath, Esq.

 A B-2 visa is a temporary non-immigrant visitor visa for pleasure or personal needs.
-If you are the beneficiary of being from a Visa Waiver Country (ESTA), then this visa may not be necessary but for longer trips or for non-visa waiver countries, this visa category can be very helpful.
+Currently, the US Consulates in India plans to reopen B2 visa appts to normal scheduling starting in the 3rd week of September, 2022.
 This visa is for individuals who are coming to the U.S. for tourism purposes.
 Some qualifying tourism purposes include:

 - Visiting family and friends;